-This short guide shows you how to hide mounted drives from the Ubuntu Dock in Ubuntu 19.10.
+Here’s a short guide to show you how to hide mounted drives from the Ubuntu Dock in Ubuntu.

-Ubuntu 19.10 will show icons for mounted drives on the Ubuntu Dock.
-This change makes it easier to access removable drives, SD cards, USB thumb sticks, and remote mounts regardless of which app you’re currently using.
+By default, Ubuntu shows icons for mounted drives on the Ubuntu Dock.
+These shortcuts make it quick and easy to access removable drives, SD cards, USB thumb sticks, drive partitions, and remote mounts (as you don’t need to open the file manager to get to them).

-You insert a USB stick, an SD card and, or external drive and —BAM!
-An icon for it instantly appears in the Ubuntu Dock.
+Whenever you insert a USB stick, an SD card and, or plug in an external drive—BAM!—an icon for it instantly appears in the Ubuntu Dock.
+You can click the icon to open it in the file manager, or right-click on it to access a

 Safely Remove option.

-But not everyone needs or wants instant access to their mounted drives.
+But not everyone needs or wants visible access to their mounted drives.

-And if multiple different removable drives are attached at any one time — think: an SD card, external USB drive, and a Google Drive mount — the dock can get rather crowded quite quickly.
+If you have multiple removable drives attached at any one time, such as an SD card, external USB drive, and a remote cloud storage service, the dock can get quickly become crowded.

-Thankfully you can turn the feature off and stop mounted drives from showing up in the Ubuntu Dock.
-Access isn’t nuked entirely; can continue to access your removable drives using the Nautilus file manager.
+Thankfully, there’s a setting to stop mounted drives from appearing in the Ubuntu Dock.
+Access isn’t nuked entirely; can continue to use the Nautilus file manager to browse/open/eject them.

 gsettings set org.gnome.shell.extensions.dash-to-dock show-mounts false